marijnh/Eloquent-JavaScript/06_object.md

 is called the _((superclass))_.
 The derived class is the _((subclass)_.

-To initialize an `OpenMatrix` instance, the constructor starts by calling its superclass' constructor through the `super` keyword.
+To initialize a `SymmetricMatrix` instance, the constructor calls its superclass' constructor through the `super` keyword.
 This is necessary because if this new object is to behave (roughly) like a `Matrix`, it is going to need the instance properties that matrices have.
-After that, we add an additional property.
+In order to ensure the matrix is symmetrical, the constructor doesn't pass the `content` function to the superclass' constructor, but has its own loop, which initializes only the part below the diagonal and relies on the `set` method to copy those values to the other half.

-The `get` method again uses `super`, but this time not to call the constructor, but to call a specific method from the superclass' set of methods.
-We are redefining `get`, but want to fall back to the original behavior in some cases.
-Because `this.get` refers to the _new_ `get` method, calling that wouldn't work.
+The `set` method again uses `super`, but this time not to call the constructor, but to call a specific method from the superclass' set of methods.
+We are redefining `set`, but do want to use the original behavior.
+Because `this.set` refers to the _new_ `set` method, calling that wouldn't work.
 Inside class methods, `super` provides a way to call methods as they were defined by the superclass.

 Inheritance allows us to build slightly different data types from existing data types with relatively little work.
 It is a fundamental